julai215/itf_manual_testing_final_project_example_and_portofolio/Final Project/README.md

 #### 1.1.5 Risks detected

-* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial
+* Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, since the testing environment is public and free to use it is unstable at certain times
 * Product risks: N/A

 #### 1.1.6 Evaluating entry criteria